TacoGit/YanSimAndroid/README.md

 Yandere Simulator is a stealth sandbox game about liking a boy and secretly eliminating any girl who has a crush on him, while maintaining a stable image of yourself.

+im forced to say that yandere dev made everything here

 [tanos-frontend](https://raw.githubusercontent.com/TacoGit/YanSimAndroid/main/thumb.png)

 Todo